World Food Championships (TV series): Episode 1: Burger

 Competitors compete in regional qualifiers around the world before the best of the best head to Las Vegas.
 Chefs create a signature burger in the first round.
 In round two they must create a patty melt with an original twist.
 In the third round the top 10 contestants compete using a secret ingredient.

 Episode 2: Bacon

 Chefs participate in three rounds, first creating a signature bacon dish, then reinventing a classic and finally making use of a mystery ingredient.

 Episode 3: Sandwich

 The chefs create three sandwiches: a signature sandwich, a reinvented classic and sandwich with a mystery ingredient.

 Episode 4: Pasta

 Contestants produce three noodle dishes: a signature pasta, a classic reinvented and pasta making use of a mystery ingredient.

 Episode 5: BBQ

 Top BBQ chefs compete in a two-part competition.

 Episode 6: Finale

 Top competitors from the burger, bacon, sandwich, pasta and BBQ categories compete in a head-to-head competition for the title of World Food Champion.

+Season 2

+Episode 1: The Fight Begins

+The World Food Championships get underway in Florida as contestants in the dessert division try to find a sweet path to the Final Table.

+Episode 2: Follow the Steps

+The seafood and recipe categories are featured.

+Episode 3: Gouda Times

+Pasta competitors try to unseat a champion; and the Gouda Girls work to redeem themselves in the sandwich division.

+Episode 4: Battle of the Champs

+The reigning world champs of bacon and burgers enter into difficult battles to retain their titles.

+Episode 5: Smokin' Hot

+Family, friendships and fun highlight the chili and BBQ divisions.
+That is, until it's time to turn in the dishes for judging, and then it's all business.

+Episode 6: The Final Table

+The final nine contestants compete to win $100,000 in cash and walk away with the championship title.